 2. Not Understanding the Difference Between the Two SSD Programs

 There are two SSD programs offered by the SSA: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 It is important to understand the difference between these two programs and the eligibility requirements for each.
 While the definition of being medically disabled is identical under both programs, SSDI is based on your FICA payments made through your “on-book” work history.
 The SSI program is based on financial need, or what SSA calls “Countable Resources”.

 3. Submitting an Application With Insufficient Medical Documentation

 When applying for SSD benefits, you must have the medical documentation to prove a diagnosis and the limitations it causes you.
 Many claims are denied for lack of medical documentation.
 Without sufficient medical evidence, the SSA can deny disability benefits on the grounds that you have failed to establish a qualifying condition.
 We can help you with this.

 4. Giving Up When a Claim is Denied (You Have the Right to Appeal an SSD Denial)

 If your SSD claim is denied, and over 2/3 are denied initially, it is important to know that you have the right to appeal that decision.
 The appeals process can be just as complicated and time-consuming, but you only have Sixty (60) days to appeal, or you must start over.
 Once denied, you can file a Reconsideration of your claim, and if denied a second time, you can request a Hearing before an Administrative Law Judge.
-A Boston, MA Social Security disability appeals lawyer can help.
+A MA, Social Security disability appeals lawyer can help.
 There are a lot of non-attorney “advocates” in this space.
 Be sure you’re calling a Law Firm and whose Attorneys will represent you before the ALJ.